The excellent air-purifying properties of the ZZ plant falter if you mess up its light requirements.

-They make an excellent houseplant that could thrive even in minimal-growing conditions, but too little sunlight can eventually kill the plant.
+They make excellent houseplants that thrive even in minimal-growing conditions, but too little sunlight can eventually kill the plant.

 Here is a guide to help you determine your ZZ plant’s light requirement and how to treat a sunburnt plant.